LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 promoter coordinates are obtained by running `detailRanges` without specifying any regions.
 All windows overlapping each promoter are defined as a cluster, and DB statistics are computed as previously described for each cluster/promoter.
-This directly yields results for annotated features (with some `NA` values, representing those promoters that have no overlapping windows).
+This directly yields DB results for annotated features, along with some `NA` values representing promoters that have no overlapping windows (these are filtered out in the code below for demonstration purposes).

     anno.ranges <- detailRanges(orgdb=org.Mm.eg.db,
        txdb=TxDb.Mmusculus.UCSC.mm10.knownGene)